ENGE 1215 / 1216 Research Resources: Searching

 Here are three engineering-specific databases, listed below.
 Each of these databases contains information related to science and engineering, and should give you plenty of options to choose from as you search for articles.

 While it's easy to search, Google Scholar will usually bring back far more results than you could ever look through.
 However, it can be a helpful supplement to the library resources described on this page.
-To learn how to connect Google Scholar to VT Libraries and increase your chances of finding the full text of items, check out the video below.
+To learn how to connect Google Scholar to VT Libraries using a free browser extension called LibKey Nomad and increase your chances of finding the full text of items, check out this guide.